 Consult your doctor before starting pre-operative exercises.
-Twelve exercises are listed that your doctor may instruct you to start doing and continue until your surgery.
+Eleven exercises are listed that your doctor may instruct you to start doing and continue until your surgery.
 Take 15 to 20 minutes, twice a day to do your exercises.
 Perform exercises on both legs.

-It is also important to strengthen your entire body, not just your legs, before surgery.
-Strengthen your arms by doing chair pushups because you will be relying on your arms when walking with the walker; getting in/out of bed and chairs; and on/off the toilet.
+It is also important to strengthen your entire body, not just your legs before surgery.
+Strengthen your arms by doing chair push-ups because you will be relying on your arms when walking with the walker or crutches; getting in/out of bed and chairs; and on/off the toilet.
 Perform light endurance activities for your heart and lungs - walking for 10 to 15 minutes each day.

-Pre-operative Hip Exercises (Do not do any exercise that is too painful.)
+Pre-operative Knee Exercises (Do not do any exercise that is too painful.)

 - 1. Ankle Pumps

 - 2. Quad Sets

 - 3. Gluteal Sets

 - 4. Abduction and Adduction

 - 5. Heel Slides

 - 6. Short Arc Quads

-- 1 Ankle Pumps Flex and point your feet.
-Perform 20 times.